-Complaints Procedure
+6.0 - Complaints Procedure

-Occasionally disputes may arise concerning the provision of accommodations for people with disabilities.
-Complaints regarding accommodations are made through the College's Harassment and Discrimination complaint procedures (available online here.).
+Occasionally disputes may arise concerning the provision of accommodation for people with disabilities.
+Complaints regarding accommodation are made through the College's Harassment and Discrimination complaint procedures and can be directed to https://example.com/humanRights@flemingcollege.ca.